bcle/fuse4js/README.md

 Contributing
 ------------
-If you wish to submit code changes to this repository, please request a contribution agreement form from the author (VMware legal requires it).
+If you wish to submit code changes to this repository, please request a contribution agreement form from the maintainer (VMware legal requires it).

 Contact
 -------
-Feel free to send bug reports and constructive feedback to the author:
+Feel free to send bug reports and constructive feedback to the maintainer: fuse4js@vmware.com

-Bich C. Le
-VMware, Inc.
-Primary email: bcle00@gmail.com
-Work email: leb@vmware.com